This is an updated version of an article originally published in 2023.

 Read also: Customer engagement strategy template to create omnichannel campaigns

 Online learning constantly evolves, and students’ needs and expectations change.
-Regularly updating your customer journey map to reflect these changes can be challenging.
+Regularly updating your student journey map to reflect these changes can be challenging.

 But is crucial to maintaining its relevance and effectiveness.